Korepi/korepi-docs/src/en/features/Teleport/custom-teleports.md

     - Teleport Previous: Teleports to previous location after pressing the selected hotkey.
 > Note: Recommended to set above `15s` for safety.

-# You can find out how to use this features [here](../.././guide/custom-tp-setting.md)
+# You can find out more on how to use this feature [here](../.././guide/custom-tp-setting.md)